Stocks rise on U.S. growth prospects; oil prices fall

 Gulf coast oil stocks rose by 5.7 million barrels to just over 215 million, also their highest level on record.

-The weak first-quarter read on the U.S. economy sent the dollar careening lower against the euro and the yen. {FRX/]
+The weak first-quarter read on the U.S. economy sent the dollar careening lower against the euro and the yen, bolstering the case for the Federal Reserve to maintain its zero-interest-rate policy.

 U.S. short-term interest rate futures rose as traders pared bets the Fed would raise the federal funds rate in the first half of next year in the wake of the weak GDP report.